Vlasenko2006/RoBERTA_LL/README.md

 ## How it works (technical flow)
-- A user writes and submits his requests (his/company name, e-mail, search keywords, etc.) in the `index.html`
+- A user fills and submits a form in index.html with their name/company, email, search keywords, and optional parameters in the `index.html` form.
 - The FastAPI establishes communcation between frontend (index.html) top-level subroutine in backend (main.api) sending these requests from/to Python block that performs the main processing.
 The Python pipeline:
   - Loads the specified sites and performs ELT processing.
   - Detects and extracts reviews from the raw text using rule-based methods and the DistilBERT model.